Posted On29 May 2018

 Indeed, college is getting more expensive with each passing year, and top it off, many professionals work in jobs that are entirely unrelated to their degrees, rendering their college education ineffective if not useless.
 If you're having second thoughts about college or have a general lack of interest in it, there are ways to build a career regardless if you have a degree or not.

 Many jobs come with no higher education requirements attached, and they can be found in many industries such as healthcare, insurance, law enforcement, transportation, culinary arts, and even government.
 Many of these jobs pay handsomely, offering excellent opportunities for work-life balance as well as career advancement, and without the financial drag of college loans.
-With that in mind, here are a few ways to build a successful career without even setting foot on campus.
+With that in mind, here are a few ways to build a successful career without degree or even setting foot on campus.

 Know your career aptitude